jordonkane/image-compressor/README.md

 - Add more configurable compression options (e.g., different quality levels).

 ### Known Issues
-- Current version does not fully implement the saving of compressed data in JPEG format (this will be improved in future versions).
 - Not optimized for very large image sizes—may require performance tuning for large datasets.

 ## License